USS Samuel Chase: Operation Torch

 She was reclassified as an Attack Transport (APA-26) effective 1 February 1943.
-At that time, the quad mount 1.1-inch guns were replaced with dual 40 mm guns.
+At that time, the quad-mount 1.1-inch guns were replaced with dual 40 mm guns.
 Operation Torch proved to be the turning point in the Allies' war against Germany.
 After the loss of French Morocco, Germany remained on the defensive for the rest of the war.
-The capture of North Africa allowed the Allies to begin to plan and prepare for the assault on Sicily where once again Samuel Chase would play a significant role.
+The capture of North Africa allowed the Allies to begin to plan and prepare for the assault on Sicily, where once again Samuel Chase would play a significant role.
 Samuel Chase sailed from the United States on 5 March and disembarked troops at Oran on 19 March.
-During April, her boat crews underwent training on Algerian beaches and were joined by their ship on 24 May for additional training with the ship's full contingent of troops.
+During April, her boat crews underwent training on Algerian beaches, and were joined by their ship on 24 May for additional training with the ship's full contingent of troops.

-LCDR James W. Paine, USCG received the Bronze Star for heroic achievement as Gunnery Officer of USS Samuel Chase during the amphibious landings at North Africa 8 November through 14 November 1942.
-By his marked ability and untiring efforts in developing his inexperienced gun crews into a well functioning unit, he maintained an effective defense of his ship against repeated raids by German aircraft, skillfully controlling the fire of Samuel Chase with the result that one enemy plane was shot down and two others probably destroyed.
+LCDR James W. Paine, USCG, received the Bronze Star for heroic achievement as gunnery officer of USS Samuel Chase during the amphibious landings at North Africa on 8 November through 14 November 1942.
+By his marked ability and untiring efforts in developing his inexperienced gun crews into a well-functioning unit, he maintained an effective defense of his ship against repeated raids by German aircraft, skillfully controlling the fire of Samuel Chase with the result that one enemy plane was shot down and two others probably were destroyed.